influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 # win_perf_counters readme

-The way this plugin works is that on load of Telegraf, the plugin will be handed configuration from Telegraf.
+Input plugin to read Performance Counters on Windows operating systems.

-This configuration is parsed and then tested for validity such as if the Object, Instance and Counter existing.
+Configuration is parsed and then tested for validity such as if the Object, Instance and Counter existing on Telegraf startup.

-If it does not match at startup, it will not be fetched.
+Counter paths are refreshed periodically, see [CountersRefreshRate](#CountersRefreshRate) configuration parameter for more info.

-Exceptions to this are in cases where you query for all instances "*".
+Wildcards can be used in instance and counter names.
+Partial wildcards are supported only in instance names on Windows Vista and newer.

-By default the plugin does not return _Total when it is querying for all (*) as this is redundant.
+In case of query for all instances "*", the plugin does not return the __Total_ instance by default.
+See [IncludeTotal](#IncludeTotal) for more info.

 ## Basics